Jump to a Section:

 Yes, but changes were made to Colorado’s statewide assessment system by the state legislature in 2015.
 The assessment system for the 2015-16 school year will include the following tests:

-- English language arts 3rd through 9th grade
+- English language arts in 3rd through 9th grade

 - Science in grades 5, 8 and 11

 - Social studies in grades 4, 7 and 11 (Over the next three years, about one-third of elementary and middle schools will be selected each year to administer social studies assessments.
-In November, CDE will share with districts their selected schools for this year.
 Social studies exams will not be administered to high school students in the 2015-16 school year.
 To meet the new law’s requirement for a three-year sampling plan for social studies tests, these assessments will be administered at zero percent of high schools in 2016, approximately 50 percent of high schools in 2017, and the remaining 50 percent in 2018.)